csc-training/LUMI-AIF-FMI/README.md

-# Exercise materials for LUMI AIF x FMI course
+# Exercise materials for  Applying machine learning methods in research
+## Training for FMI employees, organized together with CSC

 ## Day 1